Tess314/llava_brev_file/README.md

 This repo will show you how you can successfully fine-tune LLaVA on a custom dataset using Brev.

+(Eval steps not included here, but are included in the written steps below).

 Written steps here: https://medium.com/@tesswatt/fine-tune-llava-on-custom-dataset-using-nvidia-brev-c2b720b88802